harveybolton/autohotkey/README.md

 ✅ Search Google for highlighted text with CTRL+SHIFT+C

-✅ Type the clipboard text by pressing CTRL+ALT+V, useful when clipboard syncing isn't working on Splashtop or a field can't be pasted
+✅ Type the clipboard text by pressing CTRL+ALT+V, useful when clipboard syncing isn't working or a field can't be pasted

 ✅ Set the currently active window to always on top with CTRL+SPACE